neo4j-devtools/relate/packages/cli/docs/environment.md

   $ relate environment:init

 OPTIONS
-  --httpOrigin=httpOrigin  (required) URL of the hosted instance of relate (only applies to --type=REMOTE) --name=name              (required) Name of the environment to initialize --type=(LOCAL|REMOTE)    (required) Type of environment
+  --httpOrigin=httpOrigin  URL of the hosted instance of relate (only applies to --type=REMOTE) --name=name              (required) Name of the environment to initialize --type=(LOCAL|REMOTE)    (required) Type of environment